 Rational Choice Theory

 This theory has roots in the economy and psychology as well.
 This describes as the social change that occurs between individuals due to social negotiations.
-This can be summarized in three points:
+This can be summarized in four points:

 - Success Proposition: An individual tends to repeat his action if he is rewarded for his actions.